The Best Meal Ever?

-Steal From the Best is a post series that explores unique places, people and lifestyles related to food and sustainability.
+The Best Meal Ever? is part of a post series that explores unique places, people and lifestyles related to food and sustainability.
 Why all this research?
 Find the answer in Drawing My Ideal Home.
-Up next in the series: Christian F. Puglisi.
+Up next: The 10 Principles of Good Food.

 Many people think I like sophisticated food because I enjoy eating out and trying new things.
 For a while it was true — kind of.
 So when my best food friend Marta suggested we go to Osteria Francescana together to celebrate her birthday I couldn’t say no. A trip to Italy with the sole purpose of eating?
 Count me in.